-No matter what your marketing budget looks like, it’s important to make sure that you’re spending your money wisely.
+No matter what your marketing budget looks like, it’s important to ensure you’re spending your money wisely.
 By carefully evaluating your target audience and objectives, you can create a marketing budget that meets your needs without breaking the bank.

 Percentage Of Marketing Spend On Digital Marketing

-According to Gartner’s recent CMOs survey (May 2022), “CMOs have made the shift from digital-first to hybrid multichannel strategies.
+According to Gartner’s recent CMOs survey (May 2022), “CMOs have shifted from digital-first to hybrid multichannel strategies.
 When CMOs were asked to report the proportion of their 2022 budget allocated to online and offline channels, online channels took the largest share (56%).
 However, offline channels account for almost half the total available budget (see Figure 3) — a more equitable split than in recent years.”

 We can see a clear trend toward digital marketing as more and more companies allocate more budget to this channel.
-This is likely due to the fact that digital marketing is more effective and efficient than traditional marketing, and it can be easier to track and measure results.
+This is likely since digital marketing is more effective and efficient than traditional marketing, and it can be easier to track and measure results.

 Additionally, as consumers spend more time online, businesses need to make sure they’re visible where their target audience is spending their time.